Speedcubing-Canada/docs-speedcubing-canada/public/src/reimbursement-policy.md

 ### Operating expenses

-- Reimbursement requests are allowed to be made for operating expenses of a Speedcubing Canada Supported Event.
+- Reimbursement requests are allowed to be made for operating expenses of Speedcubing Canada Supported Events.
 - Expenses covered by this policy include:
   - World Cube Association Competition Dues

 ### Equipment

-- Reimbursement requests are allowed to be made for equipment used for a Speedcubing Canada Supported Event.
+- Reimbursement requests are allowed to be made for equipment used for Speedcubing Canada Supported Events.

 #### Type 1: timing equipment